ggcarvalho/IN1076_Capstone/README.md

 Final project for IN1076 @ CIN - UFPE, 2020.1.

-This project aims at implementing a basic image processing tool without relying on image processing methods found in several libraries.
+This project aims at implementing a basic image processing tool without relying on built-in image processing methods found in several libraries.

 ## Requirements